Nolan Arenado Preview, Player Props: Cardinals vs. Padres

-Nolan Arenado, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals versus the San Diego Padres, with Seth Lugo on the hill, August 29 at 7:45 PM ET.
+Nolan Arenado -- .171 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the San Diego Padres, with Rich Hill on the hill, on August 30 at 2:15 PM ET.

 Nolan Arenado Game Info & Props vs. the Padres